VipEr-sta/Space-Invaders/README.md

 If you are on mac or linux go to terminal, but if you are on windows open command prompt.
 Type in the command ``pip install pygame``.
 If that doesn't work run it in administrator and try again.
 If that doesn't work download it off the [website](https://www.pygame.org/download.shtml) and get the latest version.

 # Step 3
-Run the game in notepad++, the IDLE application that comes with python, or [Pycharm](https://www.jetbrains.com/products.html#lang=python).
+Run the game in the IDE of your choice.